The Craxford Family Magazine Purple Banner

 At this point it is worth noting that many of the male children received the 'Lane' attribute, a custom which persisted even after Sarah Lane's death in 1899, although it is absent from Harold's birth certificate.
 This tradition was not confined only to members of the Craxford family (Sarah died without a direct heir).
 It can be pointed out that one of their cousins by marriage, Henry George Lupino, who was born at the theatre in 1892 took the stage name Lupino Lane and became a major star of the music hall and silent film.
 It is also worthwhile noting that the family, for at least two generations, were known publically and professionally by the name Crauford even though on official documents the spelling with an 'x' persisted.

 It does not appear that Harold was destined to make a career for himself on the stage.
 He trained as an architect and worked for many years in London for the Midland Bank.
 He married Phyllis Maud Prince, a girl from Muswell Hill who was eight years his junior.
 They subsequently had two sons, Peter and Clive - who were both given the Lane name.
-It has been said that his rather poor eyesight prevented him from serving in either of the World Wars.
+Younger son, Clive, rose to the rank of acting Major in World War II and won the Military Cross in Caen, France.
+He married Margaret Till, the niece of the film actor Ronald Colman, in 1941.

+It has been said that Harold's rather poor eyesight prevented him from serving in either of the World Wars.
 In the 1930s he started writing stories in his spare time using the name WH Lane Crauford.
 These novels were of two types: murder mysteries or light social comedies of the Jeeves and Wooster mould.
 After some measure of success when these were published he turned to writing on a full time basis during the second World War and continued doing so into the 1950s.
+He also wrote for the stage.

 He died of cancer in 1955 at the age of 70 years.

 In all, Harold wrote and published 49 books.
 Although his name has perhaps not persisted alongside that of Agatha Christie or PG Wodehouse, he moved in quite distinguised literary circles as a glance at the publisher's author list will confirm.
-For this section I decided to review three of his novels.
-These were chosen, not quite at random, but one title comes from each of the decades in which he was writing.
-The books were discovered at three different second hand book sites on the internet (2,3) and each still had its original dust jacket.
-I was interested to see how expensive these books were at the time of their initial issue.

 Ward, Lock (Publishers): List of authors 1946